 First, you should consider the size of your family.
 Adults aged 18 and above will require between 2,000 to 2,500 calories per day, whereas children need at least 1,000 calories.

-This calorie count could be your starting guide to considering how much food your complete family needs each day when organizing your food supply.
+This calorie count could be your starting guide to considering how much food your complete family needs each day when organizing your long term food storage.

 You now have the headcount and the calorie guide based on their age.
 As a next step, start thinking and anticipating what kind of food your family will enjoy eating.